CheatSolutions/Important-Information/documentation/compatibility .md

 (There may be more, less or different options, please be aware)

 ## Compatibilities
+### Some compatibilities may be partial or broken, we put great effort into maintainin them but our code is not in full control of the outcomes.
 Item Attributes: 1.9+ Minecraft built-in feature <b>(PARTIAL)</b><br>
 CustomEnchantPlus: http://www.spigotmc.org/resources/72678/<br>
 CraftBook: http://www.spigotmc.org/resources/2083/<br>